 A good caregiver needs to have these qualities:

-- Acceptance that the cat belongs outside and is content outside, and that it does not belong indoors.
+- Acceptance that the cat belongs outside and is content and that it does not belong indoors.

 - A commitment to seeing that the cats are safely “integrated” into the neighborhood.
 In addition to carrying out Trap-Neuter-Return, the first and foremost act to help them, caregivers feed on a regular schedule, often creating a shelter for them so the cats have their own place to bed down.

 - A willingness to advocate for cats and educate other people about the needs of feral cats.
 People interested in community service make good caregivers because they are willing to knock on doors, dispel myths, and help others learn.
-Check out www.commonsenseforcats.com for more information.

 - An understanding that our neighborhoods are homes to many species, including cats, and that they are part of the community.
 They have lived among us for thousands of years.

-What are ways you’ve seen caretakers deal with the issue of attachment, or not getting attached to ferals?
+What are ways you’ve seen caretakers deal with the issue of attachment or not getting attached to ferals?
 Is it an issue?
 How have you seen or heard this play out?

 Just like cats bond with their caregivers, caregivers bond with the cats, too — it goes both ways.
 Good caregivers are aware that the needs of outdoor cats are different from the needs of indoor cats, and that feral cats belong outdoors.
 That’s where they want to be.